Appearance

 Logos work well for displaying our branding in places with limited space.
 This includes, but is not limited to cards, thumbnails, and buttons.
 Don't use our logos as a substitute for showing the name "Faithful" itself, but use them when the name is already established instead.

-For most general-purpose applications, use our plain logo.
-This logo additionally encompasses Classic Faithful, but if you specifically want to refer to Classic Faithful, you can use its respective plain logo as well.
+For most general-purpose applications, use our main logo.
+This logo additionally encompasses Classic Faithful, but if you specifically want to refer to Classic Faithful, you can use its respective main logo as well.

 You can use a monochrome version of our logo in small spaces if using the regular logo would look visually noisy or be hard to read.